International Committee for the Conservation of Mosaics

 9th Conference: Hammamet, Tunisia, 2005

-The five goals set at the end of the founding conference of the ICCM also included a recommendation (no. 4):
+The five goals set at the end of the founding conference of the ICCM were the following:

 The Committee recognized that if a newly discovered mosaic is not given immediate protection it will rapidly become destroyed.

 The Committee, considering mosaics and ancient floors in general to be an essential part of an archaeological site, undertakes to make them known to a wider public and to ensure that, fragile as this heritage is, it can be passed onto future generations.

 In this way the ICCM will be able to contribute further to the study and safeguard of these exceptional but endangered educational, cultural and artistic creations, characteristic of the Mediterranean region.